Things to know before moving to Chile

 Driving in Chile

-You can rent a car in Chile with your national license, although we recommend you to have an international license.
-If you are planning to settle in Chile for a long time, you will have to get the Chilean license, unless you have a Spanish or Korean license (the only 2 countries with a driving license agreement), or you work in an embassy.
+You can rent a car in Chile with your national license, although we recommend you have an international license.
+If you are planning to settle in Chile for a long time, you will have to get the Chilean license, unless you have a driving license from Spain, South Korea or some Latin America countries (only 7 countries have a driving license agreement with Chile), or you work in an embassy.

 Climate